 We hope everyone is able to stay safe and healthy during such a chaotic time!
 With the significant shift that COVID-19 has brought to our society, the campaign landscape has changed.
 Many progressive organizations and campaigns across the country have a field-first mentality, but now we’re looking at a digital-only landscape for the immediate future.
 While we hope we can all be back to our ground game later this year, in the interim, here are some ways you can use Reach when you’re working digitally:

-- Once they’re in your network, follow up!
+- Once you’ve filled your Network with your contacts, It’s time to get in touch!
 Use Contact Scripts to ask people ID questions, ask them to donate, or ask them to become virtual volunteers.

 - Once they reply, record that data!
 Mark down ID questions, invite them to join Reach if they’re interested in joining, or just continue the conversation about your organization!